ukri-excalibur/excalibur-tests/README.md

     - "modules" to specify the module(s) needed to run the appropriate benchmark within the specified partition.
   Note that depending on how benchmark modules are named, you may need to specify multiple environments with different partitions in "target_systems".

-# Usage
+## Usage

 - All the below assumes the conda enviroment is activated:

       conda activate hpc-tests

-- Install the required application/benchmark - see the appropriate README for help.
+- Install the required application - see the appropriate `apps/<application>/README.md` for help.

-- Run tests using something like:
+- Run all tests for this applicatino using something like:

       cd hpc-tests
       reframe/bin/reframe -C reframe_config.py -c <application>/ --run --performance-report

-  See appropriate README for application-specific instructions.
+  Tests can be run for specfic systems/partitions by appending e.g.: `--system alaska:ib-gcc9-openmpi4-ucx`.
+  Some tests also have tags which can be used to filter tests further - see the appropriate README.

 - To start jupyter, with the conda environment active run: